 Brazil

-Brazil is the fifth largest country in the world by area, covering some 8.5 million hectares.
+Brazil is the fifth largest country in the world by area, covering some 850 million hectares.
 With more than 200 million inhabitants, it is the world’s seventh most populous nation.
+It is one of 9 countries that share the Amazon basin, hosting an estimated 60% of the Amazon rainforest.

 Indigenous Peoples in Brazil have waged enduring battles for their land rights, steadfastly preserving their ancestral traditions while actively combatting climate change.
 Brazil is home to more than 305 different Indigenous Peoples, most of whom live in the Amazon region, speaking 274 languages.
 There are also more than 100 communities that have chosen to remain uncontacted or live in isolation.

 Additionally, various traditional communities rely on natural resources, including land and rivers, as communal assets.
-These diverse groups include, extractive communities engaging in sustainable resource management, coconut harvesters, riverine settlements dependent on water-based resources and Quilombolas (rural Afro-descendants).
-According to the Brazilian Institute of Geography and Statistics (IBGE), there are 5,972 (or almost 6000) Quilombola communities spanning all Brazilian ecosystems, although the National Coordination of Quilombola Communities (CONAQ) suggests there are over 6,300.
+These diverse groups include, community resource users that engage in sustainable resource management, coconut harvesters, riverine settlements dependent on water-based resources and Quilombolas (rural Afro-descendants).
+There are over 6000 Quilombola communities spanning all Brazilian ecosystems.

 Securing the boundaries and safeguarding the ancestral lands of Indigenous Peoples, Quilombolas, and local communities, while upholding the laws, ensuring free access to babassu palms for communities or protecting forests from destruction, is not merely a matter of respecting tenure rights - it is the cornerstone of effective conservation in the Brazilian Amazon.
 Strong tenure rights protect traditional forest guardianship that plays a pivotal role in combatting climate change.
 By entrusting forests to community management, we fortify their role as powerful stewards making a significant positive impact on the planet's climate.